 Air Conditioner Repair in Baltimore, Lutherville-Timonium, Ellicott City, MD and the Surrounding Areas

 An air conditioner is the one HVAC unit most people have in their homes and interact with most.
 The fact that it’s so popular also means that it’s user friendly.
 As a consequence, it’s not at all difficult to notice if something is wrong with your AC.
-However, if you’re an inexperienced homeowner, you’ve come to the right place because the specialists at SuperTech have put together a small guide regarding air conditioner repair and more!
+However, if you’re an inexperienced homeowner, you’ve come to the right place because the specialists at SuperTech have put together a small guide regarding air conditioner repair in Baltimore and more!

 5 Signs That Your Air Conditioner Needs to Be Repaired

 1. The Unit Is Not Emitting Cool Air

 Evidently, this is the first sign that you need to call an HVAC professional to take a look at your AC.
 Even if you turn it full blast, you simply do not get any cold air.
 This might mean that the compressor has broken or maybe that the levels of Freon inside are too low.
 Please do not attempt to open the unit on your own.
 The chemicals might be harmful.
 An expert should be able to tell you exactly what happened.

 2. The Air Flow Is Very Poor

 In some situations, your AC is giving out some cool air, but not nearly enough.
 Therefore, the compressor might not have broken down completely like above, but may be on its way to do so.
 Call in a specialist as soon as possible!

 This problem is very easy to notice as well.
 If one or more rooms of your house are cold and comfortable while in others the air conditioner seems not to be working at all, there might be something wrong with the thermostat or vents.

 The same goes for when you set the thermostat itself for a certain degree but then you notice that the actual temperature is much lower or higher than it should be.